Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Related Work

 \subsection{Non-stationary Environment}

-The challenge of non-stationary network environments presents fundamental difficulties for adaptive video streaming systems.
+Although Non-Stationary MDPs \cite{cheung2020reinforcement} and Continual Reinforcement Learning \cite{abel2023definition} have been defined and theoretically analyzed for some time, the challenge of non-stationary network environments poses fundamental difficulties for adaptive bitrate streaming systems.
 While Plume addresses the imbalanced distribution of network bandwidth data through clustering and prioritized trace sampling \cite{plume2024}, this approach fails to fully capture the non-stationary nature of the problem within its reinforcement learning framework.
 By modeling a non-stationary problem within a stationary Markov Decision Process (MDP) framework, it encounters inherent limitations in handling truly dynamic network conditions.
 To address highly volatile network conditions, some approaches have turned to meta-reinforcement learning \cite{wang2024mmvs}.
 Meta-learning strives to develop systems that can "learn how to learn" across multiple tasks \cite{li2023metaabr}, enabling rapid adaptation to new environments.
 However, while meta-learning enhances model generalization, it still relies on an underlying assumption that training tasks share certain stationary properties in their distributions.
 This makes it suboptimal for truly non-stationary environments where such assumptions may not hold.
 Alternative approaches like Self-Play Framework have shown promise in handling dynamic objective functions, though their application to network bandwidth optimization remains limited \cite{huang2021zwei,li2024optimizing}.

 A significant number of existing approaches combine bandwidth prediction with search algorithms to optimize video chunk selection \cite{lebreton2024long,wang2024enhancing,yin2024learning}.
 However, these methods' heavy reliance on prediction accuracy becomes particularly problematic in non-stationary network environments, where the underlying bandwidth distribution experiences temporal shifts.
 The violation of the independently and identically distributed (i.i.d.) data assumption in non-stationary conditions fundamentally challenges these prediction-based approaches.
 As network dynamics evolve, models trained on historical data struggle to capture emerging patterns, resulting in suboptimal chunk selection decisions that ultimately degrade streaming quality.